apsabelhaus/mautograde/README.md

 * `mautogradeAppendOutput`: similar to `sprintf`, but appends the formatted output to a given string, using a separator between the two.
 * `mautogradeFunctionNameJoin`: formats a test name from the names of the files and functions.
 * `mautogradeFunctionDescriptionDefault`: generates a default description from the test function name.
+* `mautogradeOptionList` and `mautogradeOptionBaseRegexp`: returns the list of options and the regexp used to match them in SuiteScan.